Automation & DevOps Deep-Dive

 Full Script

-The full script can be found in my GitHub Repo here
+The full script with all the technical implementations discussed in this article can be found in my GitHub repository.

 Conclusion